Resonant inelastic X-ray scattering

-Direct and indirect RIXS
+RIXS process

+RIXS is a two steps process.
+First an electron is resonantly excited from a core level, defined by the absorption edge, to an empty state, leaving a core hole.
+The intermediate state with the core hole has a lifetime of few femtoseconds, then the system radiatively decays into the final state with the filling of the core hole and the emission of another photon.
+Since the probability of a radiative core hole relaxation is low, the RIXS cross section is very small and a high brilliance X-ray source is needed.
+Being a second order process, the RIXS cross section is described by the Kramers-Heisenberg formula.

+The scattering geometry (incidence and scattering angles) determines the momentum transfer $\vec{q}$.
+In order to explore the $\vec{q}$ space the spectrometer angle with respect to the incoming beam can be changed, as well as the incident angle to the sample.

-Resonant inelastic X-ray scattering processes are classified as either direct or indirect.
+The RIXS process can be classified as either direct or indirect.
 This distinction is useful because the cross-sections for each are quite different.
 When direct scattering is allowed, it will be the dominant scattering channel, with indirect processes contributing only in higher order.
 In contrast, for the large class of experiments for which direct scattering is forbidden, RIXS relies exclusively on indirect scattering channels.

 Direct RIXS

 In direct RIXS, the incoming photon promotes a core-electron to an empty valence band state.
 Subsequently, an electron from a different state decays and annihilates the core-hole.
 The hole in the final state may either be in a core level at lower binding energy than in the intermediate state or in the filled valence shell.
 Some authors refer to this technique as resonant X-ray emission spectroscopy (RXES).
-The distinction between RIXS, resonance X-ray Raman and RXES in the literature is not strict.
+The distinction between RIXS, resonant X-ray Raman and RXES in the literature is not strict.

 The net result is a final state with an electron-hole excitation, as an electron was created in an empty valence band state and a hole in a filled shell.
 If the hole is in the filled valence shell, the electron-hole excitation can propagate through the material, carrying away momentum and energy.
 Momentum and energy conservation require that these are equal to the momentum and energy loss of the scattered photon.

 For direct RIXS to occur, both photoelectric transitions—the initial one from core to valence state and succeeding one to fill the core hole—must be possible.
 These transitions can for instance be an initial dipolar transition of 1s → 2p followed by the decay of another electron in the 2p band from 2p → 1s.
 This happens at the K-edge of oxygen, carbon and silicon.
-A very efficient sequence often used in 3d transition metals is a 1s → 3d excitation followed by a 2p → 1s decay.
+Very efficient sequence often used in 3d transition metals are a 1s → 3d excitation followed by a 2p → 1s decay.